-The TOE stores all private keys in a secure directory that is not readily accessible to administrators.
-All pre-shared and symmetric keys are stored in encrypted form using AES encryption to additionally obscure access.
-This functionality is configured on the TOE using the 'feature password encryption aes' command.
+Section 6.1, Table 18 (FPT_SKP_EXT.1) in the [ST] states that the TOE stores all private keys in a secure directory that is not readily accessible to administrators.
+All pre-shared and symmetric keys are stored in a hashed format that is non-readable, hence no interface access.